 One of the key players and largest economies in the European Union, Italy, has recently taken important new steps to position itself as a welcoming home for foreign investments.
 Despite the persistent bureaucracy, to open a company in Italy as foreigner can be quite simple, in particular with the help of specialized local advice.

 What is an S.R.L. (limited liability company)

 A limited liability company is the most common type of company in Italy.
-The main feature is that the members are shielded from its obligations.
+The main feature is that the members are shielded from their obligations.
 The share of the corporate capital held by an Italian limited liability company “Srl” members is called a “quota”.

 Requirements to set up a limited liability company in Italy

 - A great business idea

 - One or more shareholders and directors